 As an emerging organist, Zoe Kai Wai Lei is an advocate of new organ music and frequently plays twentieth and twenty-first century repertories.
-Born and raised in Hong Kong, she is currently based in Toronto and has performed in various venues in Hong Kong, Toronto and Oregon.
+Born and raised in Hong Kong, she is currently based in the United States and has performed in various venues in Hong Kong, Toronto and Oregon.
 In July 2018, she performed in the renowned festival, Oregon Bach Festival.
 In April 2017, she gave her debut as an organ soloist in the Hong Kong Cultural Centre and was interviewed by Radio Television Hong Kong to promote the organ and was regarded as the “New Music Star”.

 Starting from 2018 Winter, Ms. Lei will prepare a concert series of “Mendelssohn Marathon” at Toronto Bloor Street United Church.
 This concert series features the complete works of Mendelssohn’s organ sonatas and will be performed in 2020 Winter.
 She also recently performed at Tafelmusik, Beach United Church and performed as a continuo player at the Church Redeemer.
 Apart from appearing as an organ soloist, she was the organist for the New Music Ensemble and performed pieces by Bruce Mather and Gubaidulina.
 Since September 2017, she has worked as an organ scholar at Toronto Bloor Street United Church and organist at Toronto Chinese Baptist Church.